This

 newer, isn't always better."
 Various programs, upgrades

-came in handy recently, for my older latop; its operating system
+site came in handy recently, for my older latop; its operating

-then they're actually helpful)!
-Make sure to save this site to
+and then they're actually helpful)!
+Make sure to save this site

-your *favorites* and tell all your friends about it!
+to your *favorites* and tell all your friends about it!
+PS:

 RAVE: